1. Introduction

 List of tags

-MONARC allows you to add your deliveries template.
-The template is a document which use different tags.
+MONARC allows you to add your delivery template.
+The template is a document which uses different tags.

-All the deliveries in MONARC have to be set in Word Format (.docx)
+All the deliverables in MONARC have to be set in Word Format (.docx)

 List of tags for the layout of the document:

-All these tags are mainly set in the form depending of the delivery.
+All these tags are mainly set in the form depending on the delivery.
+Open a risk analysis and click on the green icon (1) representing the first step as ‘Context Establishment’.

-1. ${STATE}: State of the document with prefilled value (draft or final).
+1. ${STATE}: The status of the document with prefilled value (draft or final).

-There are also two others tags which are generated by the application :
+There are also two other tags which are generated by the application :

-• ${COMPANY}: Name of the company which come from MONARC, it’s stored in the database and editable in the application.
+• ${COMPANY}: Name of the company which comes from MONARC, it’s stored in the database and editable in the application.

 List of the tags from the context establishment: